akash-network/website/src/content/Homepage/index.md

 # CTA section content
 testimonialsSection:
   title: Join the Community
-  description: Akash is supported by a radically open community.
-As a free public service, the network source code is open-source and available to everyone.
-The Akash community actively oversees all aspects of the network.
+  description: Akash is supported by a radically open community.<br/> As a free public service, the network source code is open-source and available to everyone.

   discordButton: